Germany Climate & Weather

 Germany Climate and Weather

-Germany has very changeable weather and although extremes in temperature are rare visitors should be aware that weather changes fast and there can be rain at any time of year.
-The seasons are also slightly unpredictable in that weather is not the same from year to year.
-There is also a variation in climate according to region in Germany: the coastal regions have a temperate climate with warm summers and mild, cloudy winters; inland, the climate is more continental with warmer summers and colder winters; the alpine and upland regions have cooler weather and more rain.
+Germany has very changeable weather.
+Extremes in temperature are rare but visitors should be aware that the weather changes fast and there can be rain at any time of year.
+The seasons are also slightly unpredictable in that the weather is not the same from year to year.
+There is a variation in climate according to region in Germany.
+The coastal regions have a temperate climate with warm summers and mild, cloudy winters.
+Inland, the climate is more continental with warmer summers and colder winters.
+The alpine and upland regions have cooler weather and more rain.

-In spring (March to May), the weather is at its most unpredictable and can be rainy or sunny and possibly windy, but it is a pretty time of year to visit Germany regardless of the weather.
-Summer (June to August), is warm and frequently sunny but it is also the season with the most rainfall and humidity.
-Autumn (September to November), usually begins very pleasant but becomes grey and misty later in the season.
-Winter (December to February), is cold and temperatures can drop well below freezing at night; snow usually falls in December, January and February.
+In spring (March to May), the weather is at its most unpredictable and can bring rain, sun or wind, but it is a pretty time of year to visit Germany.
+Summer (June to August), is warm and generally sunny but it is also the season with the most rainfall and humidity.
+Autumn (September to November), usually begins very pleasantly but becomes grey and misty later in the season.
+Winter (December to February), is cold and temperatures can drop well below freezing at night.
+Snow usually falls in December, January and February.

-The best time to visit Germany really depends on what you are planning to see and do in the country: each season has its own advantages and charms.
-The peak tourist season is summer, when things are a bit more expensive and crowded.
+The best time to visit Germany really depends on what you are planning to see and do.
+Each season has its own charms.
+The peak tourist season is summer so everything tends to be a bit more expensive and crowded.